Skip to main content

 }

-Or use the plural resources key for multiple named environments:
+Or the plural resources key for several named environments:

 {